RobbieJKatz/VCNL3020/README.txt

 EXTENDING DISTANCE
 ——————————————————

 It is also possible to extend the proximity sensing distance to add external LED(s).
 The included application note explains how this is done.
+There are two possibilities with external LEDS, the first is to connect them directly to the chip, the second is the connect them via a MOSFET.
+This has drastically improved the sensing distance of the chip.